mantidproject/dockerfiles/macOS/jenkins-node/README.md

 ## Manual Setup

 There are few steps that need to be manually taken on a brand new machine before ansible can take over.
+Note that some of the settings may move as the macOS version increases, so you may have to search for them.

 - Login to the provided administrator account.
 - Set up a `mantidbuilder` user on the new machine: